amazon-archives/amazon-dsstne/FAQ.md

 ## What is the license associated with DSSTNE?
 Restrictions?
 Attributions?
 Requirements?
 DSSTNE is licensed with the business-friendly Apache 2.0 license

+## Can DSSTNE be run on multiple instances working on the same data set?
+Yes, it can be run on cluster with multiple instances (like EMR).
+If a MPI cluster is set up, the framework detects the lack of Peer-to-Peer connectivity between the GPUs in play and automagically switches to MPI system memory collectives.
+That being said, please ensure that all your nodes are in the same placement group connected by Elastic File System, so that you can share the data across the instances